ksu-acm/Meeting-Minutes/2017-2018/October/10-10-17 Minutes.md

-# KANSAS STATE UNIVERSITY
+# Kansas State University
-# ASSOCIATION FOR COMPUTING MACHINERY
+# Student Chapter of the Association for Computing Machinery
-## OFFICER MEETING AGENDA
+### Officer Meeting Minutes
-## OCTOBER 10, 2017
+### October 10, 2017

 #### CALL TO ORDER
 President Todd called the meeting to order at 6:00 p.m.